KyleTeal/irk-capture/README.md

 **"IRK does not match" in Home Assistant:**
 - Keep your phone's Bluetooth active while adding
-- The phone must be advertising BLE (screen on helps)
+- The phone must be advertising BLE

-**Pairing fails:**
-- Try generating a new MAC address
-- Restart the ESP32 device

 ## Credits

 Based on [ESPresense](https://github.com/ESPresense/ESPresense) enrollment functionality.

-## License

-MIT